kuzzleio/kuzzle-how-to/keep-only-warm-data/README.md

 }
 ```

-In addition to document content, Kuzzle stores a set of [metadata](https://docs.kuzzle.io/guide/essentials/document-metadata/) in Elasticsearch.
+In addition to document content, Kuzzle stores a set of [metadata](https://docs.kuzzle.io/guide/1/essentials/document-metadata/) in Elasticsearch.
 These metadata are contained in the `_kuzzle_info` field (exposed as `_meta` in Kuzzle API).

 For the purpose of this How-To, we will insert documents directly into Elasticsearch so that we can override the value of the `createdAt` metadata field.
 This way we can set a `createdAt` date in the past and simulate a scenario where Kuzzle has older data in its datastore (i.e Elasticsearch).

 To do this we will use the Elasticsearch [Bulk API](https://www.elastic.co/guide/en/elasticsearch/reference/5.5/docs-bulk.html).

 ## Cleaning old data

 Since we only want to keep relevant data in Kuzzle, we need to  remove any older and irrelevant data.
 However, we cannot use the Kuzzle APIs to do this because these changes could automatically be propagated to the secondary database (see [How-To Synchronize Kuzzle with another database](../sync-data-to-another-database)).
 So, we will bypass the Kuzzle API and use the Elasticsearch API instead.

-To delete data through the Elasticsearch API, we will perform a query that targets the oldest documents based on the `createdAt` field in the metadata.
+To delete data through the Elasticsearch API, we will perform a query that targets the oldest documents based on the `createdAt` field in kuzzle metadata.
 This field stores the date the document was created in Epoch-millis format.

-Kuzzle uses a trash bin to temporarily store documents that have been deleted.
-These documents are flagged as inactive and do not appear in search results.
-A [garbage collector](https://docs.kuzzle.io/guide/essentials/document-metadata/#garbage-collection) then periodically deletes documents from the trash bin (i.e where `active` metadata field is set to `false`).
-In our scenario, we want to delete old documents which are active, so we need to ignore documents that are in the trash bin.
-To do this we will query documents where the `active` metadata field is set to true.

 ```js
 // Get all documents created before the 12 April 2018